-Have you been on holiday recently or travelled on business and felt you didn’t get the most out of your phone when abroad?
+Have you been on holiday or travelled on business and felt you didn’t get the most out of your phone?
 Whether your travel is for business or pleasure the one item you are most likely to carry always is your phone.
 It’s your source of communication, diary, and sat nav as well as having a host of other uses so it’s vital it doesn’t let you down.
 Here are some tips that could improve your relationship and experience with your phone on your next trip.

 1. Be Prepared

 There are several phone options that can be tailored to suit your specific needs.
 Speak with your provider well in advance of travel so that there’s enough time to have the best solution in place before you go.
 The one thing you do not want is to be hit with a large phone bill on your return.
 Some of the points you may want to discuss are: